 As the aerospace industry continues to change and push new boundaries in flight, flight test engineers are in demand, working alongside other critical engineering specialists.

-Jobs could include duties in designing, constructing and testing aircraft, working in a research capacity to evaluate materials and equipment to aircraft design and manufacture or recommending improvements in testing equipment.
-Depending on the career path and the graduate’s background, the duties for a flight test engineering careers are very diverse, involving problem solving, gathering and analyzing data, making decisions, working with a wide range of technology and collaborating with other engineers.
+Jobs could include duties in designing, constructing and testing aircraft, working in a research capacity to evaluate materials and equipment, aircraft design, and manufacturing, or to recommend improvements in testing equipment.
+Depending on the career path and the graduate’s background, the duties for a flight test engineering careers are very diverse, involving problem-solving, gathering and analyzing data, making decisions, working with a wide range of technology, and collaborating with other engineers.

-With a master’s in flight test engineering, graduates can enter career opportunities within various branches of the military, government agencies (such as the FAA and NASA) as well as private aviation companies such as Lockheed Martin, Boeing or Northrop Grumman.
-Graduates might also use their knowledge to work in aircraft systems design, safety engineering, or teach.
+With a master’s in flight test engineering, graduates can enter career opportunities in various branches of the military, government agencies (such as the FAA and NASA), as well as private aviation companies such as Lockheed Martin, Boeing, or Northrop Grumman.
+Graduates might also use their knowledge to work in aircraft systems design, safety engineering, or teaching.

 The Occupational Outlook Handbook, published by the U.S. Department of Labor Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
 According to the bureau, flight test engineering careers (a subset of aerospace engineers) are projected to increase seven percent through 2022.
 This growth is expected in national defense, aircraft redesign, fuel efficiency, research, and next-generation space exploration.